Aberdeen, South Dakota: Parks and recreation

-The Richmond Lake Recreation Area is used by all types of outdoors enthusiasts.
+The area is used by all types of outdoors enthusiasts.
 Three separate areas in this park cater to the needs of campers, swimmers, naturalists, boaters and anglers.
 Campers stay in the South Unit, while the 200 acre Forest Drive Unit is a great place for wildlife viewing.
 The Boat Ramp Unit provides access to the more than 1000 acre lake.
 Richmond Lake Recreation Area's small campground offers a quiet camping experience.
 The park also features a wheelchair accessible camping cabin.
 The park's extensive trail system features over 10 mi of trails, including both accessible and interpretive trails.
 Hikers, bikers, and horseback riders can observe the abundance of prairie plants and wildlife of the area up-close.
 The park has multiple private and public boat ramps as well as an accessible fishing dock.
 Richmond Lake has a population of walleye, northern pike, bass, perch, crappie, bluegill, catfish, and bullheads within its waters.
 An entrance fee is required to gain access to the water and park itself.